 What does TTL Stand for?

 TTL stands for Through-the-Lens, and applies to several camera features.
-The most notable features are what you see when you look into a viewfinder and for light metering.
+The most notable features are that you see through the lens when you look into a viewfinder and light is also metered that way.

 SLRs, DSLRs, and digital mirrorless cameras allow you to see the frame that will be captured through the lens.
 This is not the case with a rangefinder camera, such as Leica film cameras.